library(tidyverse)Warning: package 'purrr' was built under R version 4.4.1

 We will cover these in a more serious way at the end of the lesson

-Functions work much the same way as loops, whatever we say inside { }
+Functions work much the same way as loops, whatever we say inside { } is done

 The difference is that instead of doing it for each item in a list, we do it for a single input